ryan-mcclue/musings/notes.md

 not best case (in front of wall, don't render what is behind). we care about highest framerate, not lowest.

+## Knowledge of Hardware
 virtually never use lookup tables as ram memory is often 100x slower (so unless you can't compute in 100 of instructions)

 focus on craftmanship, knowledge of hardware, low-level, what to focus on is what is important rather than what editor/language using etc.

 being able to draw out debug information is very useful. time spent visualising is never wasted (in debugger expressions also)

 immediate mode and retained mode are about lifetimes. for immediate, the caller does not need to know about the lifetime of an object.

 another design boundary is resource acquisition. could be 'loading screen' (when game stops and simply loads resources) or streaming (more attainable with modern hardware)

 input and update/render (update and render together for cache coherency. input is not performance critical so don't bother)